Poverty headcount ratio at $3.65 a day (2017 PPP) (% of population)

 The Global Living Wage Coalition has developed a Living Wage Benchmark study for peri-urban Ghana, Lower Volta region, based on the Anker methodology.

 The Anker Living Wage Benchmark for peri-urban Ghana is estimated at 1,841 Ghanaian cedis (272 EUR) per month.
 The estimate accounts for the wage required by banana workers to afford a basic but decent standard of living in the lower Volta River region of Ghana.
 Banana workers in this region inhabit small towns and settlements along the river, which can be categorised as peri-urban.
 Although in Ghana bananas are grown in many areas for domestic consumption, all banana production for export is concentrated in the Lower Volta Region.
 The banana sector in the region is fully unionised, which creates favourable collective bargaining conditions.
 Nevertheless, banana workers in the area do not rely solely on their income from the banana plantations but rather try to diversify it through other activities.
-When compared to Ghana's national minimum wage, the living wage benchmark for the Lower Volta Region is more than 4 times higher.

 The Living Income Community of Practise has developed a living income benchmark for the rural cocoa growing areas of Ghana (Ashanti, Central, Eastern, and Western Regions).